-Company refers to the end customer as its customer.
-None of the Company's contract manufacturers accounted for greater than 10% of revenue during fiscal 2010, 2009 or 2008.
+The Company sells directly to end customers, distributors and contract manufacturers.
+Although the Company actually sells the products to, and is paid by, distributors and contract manufacturers, the Company refers to the end customer as its customer.
+None of the Company's contract manufacturers accounted for greater than 10% of revenue during fiscal 2011, 2010 or 2009.
 The Company's end customers and distributors that accounted for greater than 10% of revenue consists of the following:

 Year Ended

-January 1, 2011 January 2, 2010 January 3, 2009
+December 31, January 1, 2011 2011 January 2, 2010

 End Customers

-Samsung 16%
+Samsung 13% 16%

 Distributors

-Edom Technology 289 6 27% 31%
+Edom Technology 24% 28% 27%

-Avnet 149 6 10%
+Avnet 12% 14% 10%

+Macnica 10%